Coherent confluence modulo relations and double groupoids: Coherent confluence modulo

-\end{description} \end{theorem} \begin{proof} By Proposition~\ref{P:CoherentCriticalBranchingProposition}, the local $\Gamma$-confluence is equivalent to both conditions {\bf a)} and {\bf b)}.
-Let us prove that the condition {\bf a)} (resp. {\bf b)}) holds if and only if the condition $\mathbf{a_0)}$ (resp. $\mathbf{b_0)}$) holds.
+\begin{theorem}[Coherent critical branching lemma modulo] Let $\Pr$ be a terminating $n$-polygraph modulo, and $\Gamma$ be a square extension of $\Pr$.
+Then $\Pr$ is $\Gamma$-locally confluent if, and only if, it is $\Gamma$-critically confluent. \end{theorem} \begin{proof} By Proposition~\ref{P:CoherentCriticalBranchingProposition}, the local $\Gamma$-confluence is equivalent to both conditions {\bf a)} and {\bf b)}.
+Let us prove that the condition {\bf a)} (resp. {\bf b)}) holds if, and only if, the condition $\mathbf{a_0)}$ (resp. $\mathbf{b_0)}$) holds.
 One implication is trivial.
 Suppose that condition $\mathbf{b_0)}$ holds and prove condition {\bf b)}.
 The proof of the other implication is similar.
-We examine all the possible forms of local branchings modulo given in \ref{SSS:LocalBranchings}.
-Local aspherical branchings modulo and local Peiffer branchings modulo of the forms (\ref{E:LocalPeifferModulo}) are trivially confluent modulo:
+We examine all the possible forms of local $S$-branchings given in \eqref{SSS:LocalBranchings}.
+Local aspherical $S$-branchings and local Peiffer $S$-branchings of the form~\eqref{E:LocalPeifferModulo} are trivially confluent: